Test Scores Optional

 Increasing our school’s diversity is a priority for us, as it is for many colleges.
 We’re proud that in the past four years – comparing two sets of distinct four year cohorts – we’ve increased our domestic multicultural diversity by 4 percentage points and our international student body by 2 percentage points.
 We’re looking all over the world for the best students.
 And we think allowing students to choose whether to submit or withhold standardized test scores helps us attract more diverse applicants.

 There’s also a stereotype that only students with bad test scores withhold them.
 Not true.
 Some students disagree with standardized tests and purposefully apply to schools that don’t require testing.
-Some students withhold scores from all the schools they apply to through the Common Application because they know their scores are a plus at some schools and a drawback at others (depending on a school’s average SAT or ACT scores for incoming freshmen).
+Some students withhold scores from all the schools they apply to through the Common Application because they know their scores are a plus at some schools and a drawback at others (depending on a school’s average SAT or ACT scores for incoming first years).

 So… to submit or not to submit?
 We think that’s a question for the individual student.
 It’s something you, as a counselor, can help them work through.